 What are the most well-funded blockchain healthcare startups working on distributed medical ledger projects today?
 Besides those mentioned in use cases above, we have:

 - MedicalChain — $24M

-PokitDok is one of the blockchain healthcare companies working on a platform for interoperable healthcare transactions.
+PokitDok is one of the blockchain healthcare companies working on a platform for interoperable exchange of healthcare transactions.
 Its blockchain-powered software facilitates:

 - eligibility checks

 The company was acquired on the verge of 2019 by Change Healthcare.
 The latest endeavor by Change Healthcare is a ledger-based new solution for Covid vaccine certification that will help patients to have verifiable proof they’ve been inoculated.
 That’s probably the best application of PokitDok achievements for public or private health.

 HealthVerity provides pharmaceuticals, payers, and hospitals with tools to discover, license, and integrate patient data from all sorts of data sources to create the optimal patient dataset for distributed health.

 Their ledger-based product features sophisticated identity resolution and matching capabilities, allowing the company to increase transparency through blockchain in the medical industry.

 Medicalchain helps healthcare organizations apply blockchain to store shared patient records and maintain a single version of the truth.
 Participants request permission to access a patient’s record to serve their purpose and record transactions on the distributed ledger.

 Let’s talk about a few things you may run into when discussing a healthcare blockchain app with developers.
 If anything, these terms will be less likely to scare or throw you off course.